GithubEye/GithubEye/README.md

 the Github user name of this famous person and your natural language description of what you are looking for.
 Then our service return you the sorted repo list from that famous person's following list.

+3. For some reason, you want to investigate someone’s technology interests (for example, you are looking for employees).
+Use our service!
+Input the Github user name and the technology area you are interested in, and see if this person’s interests are related with yours.

 You are welcomed to try our demo on this web address <http://githubeye.mybluemix.net> and to send pull requests to help us improve this project.